englercj/harvest-engine/docs/plugin_spec.md

         type = "string",
         desc = "a string path to the files to run mytool on, globs are allowed", handler = function (ctx, value)
-            -- The handler function is called when the key is specified in a [module] block -- ctx = the module that used the "mytool" key -- value = the value of the "mytool" key in the module
+            -- The handler function is called when the key is specified in a [[modules]] block -- ctx = the module that used the "mytool" key -- value = the value of the "mytool" key in the module

-            -- The project for the module that used the "mytool" key is currently in scope -- Paths are relative to the he_plugin file that contained the module. files { value }
+            files { value }
             dependson { "mytool" }

+            local mytool = he.target_bin_dir .. "/mytool" .. iif(os.istarget("win32"), ".exe", "")
+            local buildCmd = mytool .. " -o " .. he.file_gen_dir .. " %{file.abspath}"

             -- It is important to use filter_push_combine as that will push a filter on the stack -- that combines the files filter with the current active filter.
 Not doing this will -- have incorrect results when your tool is used in a variant. he.filter_push_combine { "files:" .. value }
-                buildmessage "Running mytool on file %{file.abspath}"
+                compilebuildoutputs "off" -- If you output cpp files this should be "on" buildmessage "Running mytool on file %{file.abspath}"
-                buildcommands { he.target_bin_dir .. "/mytool %{file.abspath} -o " .. he.file_gen_dir }
+                buildcommands { "{ECHO} " .. buildCmd, buildCmd } -- echo the command in the build log
-                buildoutputs { he.file_gen_dir .. "/%{file.name}.h" }
+                buildinputs { mytool } -- when the tool changes, this file needs to be recompiled buildoutputs { he.file_gen_dir .. "/%{file.basename}.mytool.h" }
             he.filter_pop()
         end,
     }